ydb-platform/ydb/ydb/docs/en/core/concepts/_includes/ttl.md

 ## How it works {#how-it-works}

 The table's TTL is a sequence of storage tiers.
 Each tier contains an expression (TTL expression) and an action.
-When the expression triggers, that tier is assigned to the row.
+When the expression is triggered, that tier is assigned to the row.
 When a tier is assigned to a row, the specified action is automatically performed: moving the row to external storage or deleting it.
 External storage is represented by the [external data source](../../datamodel/external_data_source.md) object.
-The delete action can only be specified for the last tier.

-{% note info %}

-Currently, only {{ objstorage-name }} is supported as external storage.

-{% endnote %}

 {{ ydb-short-name }} allows you to specify a column (TTL column) whose values are used in TTL expressions.
-The expression triggers when the specified number of seconds has passed since the time recorded in the TTL column.
+The expression is triggered when the specified number of seconds has passed since the time recorded in the TTL column.
+For rows with `NULL` value in TTL column, the expression is not triggered.

-{% note info %}

-Automatic data eviction to external storage is available only for column-oriented tables.
-For row-oriented tables, this functionality is under development.

-{% endnote %}

-{% note warning %}

-An item with the `NULL` value in the TTL column is never deleted.

-{% endnote %}

 The timestamp for deleting a table item is determined by the formula: